ss3sim/ss3sim/README.md

 Note that be default the ADMB output is suppressed so the models run faster.
-You can turn this output back on by adding `ignore.stdout = FALSE` to your call to `run_fish600`.
+You can turn this output back on by adding `ignore.stdout = FALSE` to your call to `run_fish600`:

     run_fish600(iterations = 1, scenarios = "D0-E0-F0-G0-M0-R0-S0-cod",
     bias_adjust = TRUE, bias_nsim = 2, ignore.stdout = FALSE)

+If you’re on Windows and want to suppress the ADMB output, you may also have to add `show.output.on.console = FALSE` to `run_fish600`.

-Typically we will run 100 iterations and 10 bias adjustment runs.
+Typically we will run 100 iterations and 10 bias adjustment runs:

     run_fish600(iterations = 1:100, scenarios = "D0-E0-F0-G0-M0-R0-S0-cod",
     bias_adjust = TRUE, bias_nsim = 10)